 Hexham Central Family Group

 Hexham Central Family Group meets on Tuesday nights at 7:30 in the Cedar Tree, HCC building.

-Clearly an amazing group, with truely inspiring leaders!! (erhmmm who wrote this!)
+Clearly an amazing group, with truly inspiring leaders!! (erhmmm who wrote this!)

 They meet around once a month in various homes around Hexham.
-They chat, worship, pray, study the bible and discuss how to live out what they read.
+They chat, worship, pray, study the Bible and discuss how to live out what they read.
 This group are committed to making a positive impact on the community.